thomas051083/psd-psw/_pswlf-2020/0c-jobspecific.md

 	     <a href="#corpadmin"><img src="/images/corpadmin.jpg"></a>
 		<font size="4"><b><i>Corporate Admin</i></b></font>
 		</figure>
+<br> Build on your existing strengths in areas such as co-ordination, monitoring and prioritising.
+<br> Future-proof yourself by learning to harness technology effectively.
+Gain pointers from the offerings below to become an even greater asset to your team.
     </div>
     <div class="col is-4">
 	    <figure style="margin:0;">
 	    <a href="#community"><img src="images/communityengagement.jpg"></a>
 		<font size="4"><b><i>Community Engagement and Partnership</i></b></font>
 		</figure>
+<br> Engaging and partnering citizens actively to co-create solutions will be the way forward for effective governance.
+Acquire useful pointers and tools to do so virtually in the Covid-19 new norm with the following sessions and resources:
+## <Insert adapted Partnership and Engagement Training Roadmap; to be provided>
     </div>
     <div class="col is-4">
 	    <figure style="margin:0;">
 	    <a href="#hr"><img src="/images/humanresource.jpg"></a>
 		  <font size="4"><b><i>Human Resource</i></b></font>
 		</figure>
+<br> Regardless of your role in the HR value-chain, boost your fitness in foundational competencies applicable to all HR officers.
+Learn about trending topics in areas such as:
+<br>• Managing Multi-generational Workplaces
+<br>• HR Analytics
+<br>• Use of Technology to Increase Productivity of HR Functions
+## <Insert adapted HR Training Roadmap; to be provided>
     </div>
 </div>
 <div class="row">
     <div class="col is-2">
     </div>